colinsctsang/weakly_supervised_JDSR/README.md

 ## Train or test your own model
 Step 1: Download the dataset from https://github.com/IVRL/w2s and place it under the `dataset` folder.

-Step 2: Adjust your desired parameters.
+Step 2: Adjust the parameters to your desired value.

 Step 3: Run `train.py` or `test.py`